India–Pakistan war of 1971: Western Front

 Simultaneously, Pakistani forces began an offensive on Chhamb, similar to the offensive carried out during the Indo-Pakistani war of 1965.
 The Pakistani 23 Armoured Division under Maj Gen Iftikhar Janjua pushed through the region held by the Indian 10 Division with superior equipment commanded by Maj Gen Jaswant Singh.
 Till 9 December, the Pakistani commander Maj Gen Janjua perished but the Pakistani forces were able to force the Indian units to retreat by 11 December.
 Pakistan retained the territory won in this battle after the Simla Agreement.

 On 4 December, a Pakistani unit from the 18 Infantry Division commanded by Maj Gen B. M. Mustafa headed by Brig.
 Tariq Mir and Brig Jahanzeb Abab advanced towards the Rajasthan town of Longewala.
-The town was held by an outnumbered Infantry Company under Major K. S. Chandapuri and few border guards but had heavy IAF support.
+The town was held by an outnumbered Infantry Company under Major Kuldip Singh Chandapuri and few border guards but had heavy IAF support.
 This company held several anti-tank guns, cannons and howitzers.
 The initial Pakistani armored advance was stalled by the Indian Anti-tank and Anti-Mech defenses from high ground and the Pakistani sappers were also pushed back by Indian small arm and artillery cannon fire.
 The IAF 122 squadron under the command of Wing Cdr D. M. Conquest equipped with Hawker Hunter and HAL HF-24 Marut also bombed the Pakistani units.
 By 7 December the Battle of Longewala was decisively won by India.

 Pakistani I Corps attempted to cut Indian transport lines between Punjab and Jammu by advancing on the Shakargarh sector on 6 December.
 Lt Gen Irshad Ahmed Khan commanded two infantry and one armored division into battle.
 The region was heavily reinforced by the Indian I Corps commanded by Lt Gen Khem Karan Singh holding three infantry divisions, two independent armored brigades and two artillery brigades.
 The resultant battle raged till the end of the war on 16 December and recorded heavy losses on both sides.
 Despite being numerically superior than the Indian side, Pakistan failed at capturing the region and the Indian units pushed back and threatened Sialkot.
 The Battle of Basantar was deemed an Indian victory.